codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenario-examples.md

 lightbox="true"
 file="/images/gitops-promotions/tutorials/promo-flow-parallel-envs-release.png"
 url="/images/gitops-promotions/tutorials/promo-flow-parallel-envs-release.png"
-alt="Release view of parallel environments" caption="Release view of parallel environments" max-width="60%"
+alt="Release view of Promotion Flow with parallel environments" caption="Release view of Promotion Flow with parallel environments" max-width="60%"
 %}

-## Promotion with environment dependencies
+## Multi-environment promotion with dependencies

-In this final scenario, we’ll see how to create dependencies between environments in a Promotion Flow.
+In this final scenario, we’ll explore how to create dependencies between environments in a Promotion Flow.

-Be default, every environment in a flow (except the trigger environment), is dependent on the one preceding it.
-Critical environments may rely on the stability or success of another before they can be promoted to.
-By defining additional dependencies for an environment, you can ensure that the changes are promoted only when all dependent environments meet all criteria.
+By default, each environment in a promotion flow (except the trigger environment) is dependent on the one preceding it.
+However, critical environments may rely on the success or stability of multiple environments before they are promoted to.
+By defining additional dependencies, you can ensure that changes are promoted only when all required environments meet the specified criteria.

-In our example, we'll go back to our `three-env-promotion` flow, add a parallel `staging` environment, and then add a dependency on `staging` for `production`.
-What this means that changes are promoted to `production` only after both `qa` and `staging` are successfully promoted.
+In this example, we’ll return to the `three-env-promotion` flow, add a parallel `staging` environment, and set a dependency on `staging` for `production`.
+This setup means changes are promoted to `production` only after both `qa` and `staging` have been successfully promoted.

-In the example, we have added the `staging` environment.
+In the example, we have already added the `staging` environment.

 Now we'll update the dependency on the `production` environment, by selecting `staging`, in addition to `qa`: